 Summary: A Treatise Concerning the Principles of Human Knowledge

 The Principles of Human Knowledge was written by the Irish bishop George Berkeley in 1710, with the primary aim of countering the impious doctrines of materialism and atheism.
-To this end, he develops a striking theory of knowledge based on radical empiricism: ‘to be is to be perceived’.
+To this end, he develops a striking theory of knowledge grounded in radical empiricism: 'to be is to be perceived'.

 Berkeley, an Irish bishop, wrote this work for sceptics and unbelievers.

-It is often the way we use our thinking—by raising various problems on a given subject—that leads to scepticism.
+It is often the way we use our thinking—raising various problems on a given subject—that leads to scepticism.
 This is due not to reason itself, but to the misuse we make of it.
 Hence this famous metaphor:

 The far greater Part, if not all, of those Difficulties which have [...] block'd up the way to Knowledge, are intirely owing to our selves. [...]
 We have first rais'd a Dust, and then complain, we cannot see 1.

-So what are these false principles that we have followed and that have led us astray?
+What, then, are the false principles that have led us astray?

-Berkeley sums up the doctrine of abstraction as follows:
+Berkeley summarises the doctrine of abstraction as follows:

 Qualities [...] do never really exist each of them apart by it self, and separated from all others, but are mix'd [...] and blended together, several in the same Object.
 But we are told, the Mind being able to consider each Quality singly, or abstracted from those other Qualities with which it is united, does by that means frame to it self abstract Ideas.
 2.